dafitt/dotfiles/README.md

 -   fully declarative 📝
 -   highly structured 🧱
 -   modular 🎛️
--   a consistent environment that doesn't sacrifice its looks ✨
+-   a consistent look'n'feel ✨
+-   KISS (keep it stupid simple)🥴

 ## Notes

-This flake can and will radically change as I learn and discover new things.
+This flake can and will radically change as I learn, discover new things and have new ideas.

 ## Programs and Features